aubreypwd/config/README.md

 ---

-This document is a work in progress and likly still misses a ton of stuff.
+This document is a work in progress and likely still misses a ton of stuff.